 NOTE: Hardware orientation is permissible from either top or bottom direction.

-6. Achieve the dimensions in Figure 13-29 to rig the autopilot roll servo subassy.
+6. Achieve the dimensions in Figure 1-55 to rig the autopilot roll servo subassy.
 Fasten once achieved.
+Ensure that the bridle cable has 3-10 lbs of tension.
 Ensure there is no slack in the cable when clamped.